We’ve got 5 reasons. And 5 fixes.

 Having the latest version of OS X is good practice (the latest version right now is OS X El Capitan).
 Don’t think of it as adding more junk to your already slow Mac — think of it as new software that makes your Mac run more smoothly.
 So, update your Mac’s OS X to help speed up your Mac.
 Head to the Mac App Store and search for “OS X El Capitan”.
 Install it and you’ll probably see a nice performance boost.

 If for some reason your Mac is running slow after El Capitan update, don’t panic.
 It could happen that disk permissions are broken.
 You can repair them with CleanMyMac 3.
-Download the app and go to Maintenance tab, click “Repair Disk Permissions” or check out this guide.
+Download the app and go to Maintenance tab, click “Repair Disk Permissions”.

 3. Startup is slowing you down.